niplav/site/qualia.md

 		fewer people are willing to invest.
-This might even be inversely linked to economic progress: faster growth rates lead to a larger amount of interest in novelty (counterforce: material abundance frees oneself to investigate avenues of self-actualiazation (or, in this case, self-deconstruction)).
+This might even be inversely linked to economic progress: faster growth rates lead to a larger amount of interest in novelty (counterforce: material abundance frees oneself to investigate avenues of self-actualization (or, in this case, self-deconstruction)).
 But the number of contemplative practitioners doesn't have to seem grown with the population, and it would be interesting to find numbers on the